[?] Subscribe to KHB

 Can I sell a kit home?

 An inspected and approved kit home is a registered dwelling, and it can theoretically be sold.
-A buyer of a freshly built Owner Built kit home would have to accept, via contract caveat, that although they are buying a new home, it will not have a builder insurance policy on it.
+A buyer of a freshly built owner built kit home would have to accept, via contract caveat, that although they are buying a new home, it may not have a builder insurance policy on it.
+In some states and territories, however, insurance will be mandatory.

 Can I run a business from a kit?